rubensousadrible/sys-config/lamp-config.md

 ### Set Global ServerName to Suppress Syntax Warnings

-Next, we will add a single line to the '/etc/apache2/apache2.conf' file to suppress a warning message.
+Next, we will add a single line to the `/etc/apache2/apache2.conf` file to suppress a warning message.
 While harmless, if you do not set 'ServerName' globally, you will receive the following warning when checking your Apache configuration for syntax errors:
-'sudo apache2ctl configtest'
+`sudo apache2ctl configtest`
 Output
-AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.1.1.
+`AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.1.1.
 Set the 'ServerName' directive globally to suppress this message
-Syntax OK
+Syntax OK`

 Open up the main configuration file with your text edit:
-'sudo nano /etc/apache2/apache2.conf'
+`sudo nano /etc/apache2/apache2.conf`
 Inside, at the bottom of the file, add a 'ServerName' directive, pointing to your primary domain name.
 If you do not have a domain name associated with your server, you can use your server's public IP address:

 **Note**